 Anti-Aging Benefits of Calorie Restriction

 Of all the interventions that combat aging, calorie restriction (CR) is the most efficient.
-As we described in part 1 and 2, traditional CR reduces calories by 20 - 40% for extended periods, which is neither recommended for performance nor popular among biohackers due to the mental distraction.
+As we described in How to Fast and What to Expect While Intermittent Fasting, traditional CR reduces calories by 20 - 40% for extended periods, which is neither recommended for performance nor popular among biohackers due to the mental distraction.

 The CR research in humans and animals has elucidated many of the mechanisms involved in aging that were previously unknown.
 Calorie restriction supports five main mechanisms underlying healthy aging as per a well-written and organized paper in Clinical Interventions of Aging entitled Does eating less make you live longer and better?
 An update on calorie restriction: